Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-Given the deformed contact lens coordinate, $R_{lens}(r)$, and the deformed eye shape, $H$, the suction pressure, $p(r)$, under the lens can be determined from an ordinary differential equation, as detailed in~\cite{maki2014new,ross2016existence}.
-In particular, for a given $r \in [0,\mathfrak{R}_{lens}]$,
+Given the deformed contact lens coordinate, $R_{lens}(r)$, and the deformed eye shape, $H$, the suction pressure, $p$, under the lens can be determined from an ordinary differential equation, as detailed in~\cite{maki2014new,ross2016existence}.
+In particular, for a given $R_{lens}(r)$ and $r \in (0,\mathfrak{R}_{lens}]$,

 where $E_{lens}$ and $\sigma_{lens}$ are the Young's modulus and Poisson's ratio of the contact lens, respectively.
+At $R_{lens}=0$, Eq~\eqref{eq:p} has a singularity; however, an analytical expression for $p(0)$ is found by taking the limit as $R_{lens}$ approaches zero.
+Note that when $p>0$, the contact lens pushes down on the ocular surface, and when $p<0$, the lens pulls up on the ocular surface.

-The first derivatives in Eq.~\eqref{eq:p} should be interpreted in terms of the lens reference radial coordinate $r$.
-We assume the contact lens to be nearly incompressible, so $\sigma_{lens}=0.49$.
-The Young's modulus of a soft contact lens can vary significantly depending on the manufacturer and on the material used by the manufacturer.
-Following previous published literature~\cite{tranoudis2004tensile,horst2012measuring,young2010effect,Quinceetal2021}, we consider the soft contact lens Young's modulus range reported in Table~\ref{tab:material}.
+We assume the contact lens to be nearly incompressible; thus, $\sigma_{lens}=0.49$.
+The Young's modulus of a soft contact lens can significantly vary depending on the manufacturer and on the material used by the manufacturer.
+Following previously published literature~\cite{tranoudis2004tensile,horst2012measuring,young2010effect,Quinceetal2021}, we consider the soft contact lens Young's modulus $E_{lens}$ range reported in Table~\ref{tab:material}.

-\subsection{Boundary Conditions for the Eye Model}
+\subsection{Boundary conditions for the eye model}

 Now that we have characterized the eye and contact lens mechanics, we present the boundary conditions for the eye model needed to close the model system.
-The eye model and the lens model are coupled via the boundary condition on the external surface of the eye $\Gamma_{out}$, defined in Eq.~\eqref{eq:gamma_out} and depicted in Figure~\ref{fig:contact}.
-We impose continuity of traction on $\Gamma_{out}$ as follows
+The eye model and the lens model are coupled via the boundary condition on the external surface of the eye $\Gamma_{out}$, which is defined in Eq~\eqref{eq:gamma_out} and depicted in Figure~\ref{fig:contact}.
+We impose continuity of traction on $\Gamma_{out}$ as follows:

-where $\vector{n}$ is the outward normal unit vector to $\Gamma_{out}$ and $P_{out}$ is the external pressure acting on the eye.
-Note that in Eq.~\eqref{pressure_bc} we are imposing that the component of the traction normal to the ocular surface is equal to $-P_{out}$ and the tangential component of the traction is zero.
+where $\vector{n}$ is the outward normal unit vector to $\Gamma_{out}$, and $P_{out}$ is the external pressure acting on the eye.
+Note that in Eq~\eqref{pressure_bc}, we are imposing that the component of the traction normal to the ocular surface is equal to $-P_{out}$ and the tangential component of the traction is zero.

-On $\Gamma_{out}$, the external pressure $P_{out}$ varies along the radial coordinate $r\in[0,\mathfrak{R}_{eye}]$ as follows
+On $\Gamma_{out}$, the external pressure $P_{out}$ varies along the radial coordinate $r\in[0,\mathfrak{R}_{eye}]$ as follows: